PreviousContentsNext

 This option allows two players to play the game using a single computer.
 One player takes the left half of the screen, and the other the right half.
 This works best if you use a piece of cardboard or other divider to make sure that players cannot see what is happening on the other player's screen.
 (This really does improve the game – it is no fun being invisible if your opponent can just look over at your screen to see what you are doing!)

 The split screen mode is limited to two players only.
-To play with three or more players, you must set up a LAN or Internet game.
+To play with three or more players, you must set up a LAN or online game.

 Also note that only the "old" control system can be used in split screen games.
 For more about control systems, see Controls.